What to do if your gas is disconnected

 Before you contact your retailer, you should consider:

-- An amount that you can afford to pay immediately, no matter how big or small.
+- what amount you can afford to pay immediately, no matter how big or small

-- An amount that you are able to pay at a later date, and the date you will be able to pay it?
+- what amount you are able to pay at a later date, and the date you will be able to pay it

-- A regular amount that you will be able to pay as part of a payment plan.
+- a regular amount that you will be able to pay as part of a payment arrangement

-If you agree to a payment arrangement in order to have your gas reconnected, it is important that you can afford to maintain the payment arrangement.
-If you miss any payments, the arrangement will be broken and you may again face disconnection.
+If you agree to a payment arrangement to have your electricity reconnected, it is important that you can afford to maintain the payment arrangement.
+If you miss any payments, the arrangement will be broken and you may face disconnection again.